Better Business Cases TM Combined Foundation and Practitioner

 We offer a range of delivery styles and packages for this course.
 Please go to the Packages and Inclusions page to review the inclusions provided with each package.

-Candidates who pass the Practitioner exam are entitled to style themselves "Registered Better Businesss Cases Practitioner" on CVs and business cards.
+Candidates who pass the Practitioner exam are entitled to style themselves as a "Registered Better Businesss Cases Practitioner" on CVs and business cards.

 Successful completion of this course may entitle you to credits in various professional development programmes: